It is a feature of the Practice that the majority of our Doctors have been at the centre for a number of years.

 Dr John Buckley

 Dr John Buckley has been working as a GP in Mandurah since moving here from Ireland with his family in 1992.
 He ran his own practice for almost 20 years, moving to Mandurah Medical Centre in July 2012.
 John is widely experienced and enjoys all aspects of family practice and intends to continue for many years to come.
 Apart from his work in General Practice, one of John’s ambitions is to be present at the MCG when the Fremantle Dockers win a Grand Final!!

 Dr Patricia Too

-Dr Patricia Too, came to Australia from Canada in 2006, and has been with Mandurah Medical Centre for almost 2 years.
+Dr Patricia Too, came to Australia from Canada in 2006, and has been with Mandurah Medical Centre since 2014.
 Patricia has a keen interest in Skin Cancer diagnosis and care, as well as all aspects of general practice.

-Ria has been with Mandurah Medical Centre for 11 years, 7 of those as the practice accountant, and the last 4 years as the Manager.
-Ria has extensive experience with more than 20 years previously as practice manager in Kwinana.
+Ria has been with Mandurah Medical Centre since 2005 and Practice Manager since 2012.
+Ria has extensive experience with more than 35 years previously as practice manager in Kwinana.
 Ria loves reading and spending time with her grandchildren.